amazon-science/concurry/docs/user-guide/task-decorator.md

 ### Automatic Limits Forwarding

-The decorator automatically forwards limits to functions that accept a `limits` parameter:
+The decorator automatically forwards limits to functions that accept a `limits` parameter when `limits` are provided:

 ```python
 from concurry import task, RateLimit